osg-htc/virtual-school-2021/docs/schedule.md

 and the second instance is for School participants and the general public who have registered in advance.
 Participants may attend one or both times.

-During the times marked as &ldquo;Free&rdquo;, School staff will be monitoring email and Slack for questions.
+During the times marked as &ldquo;Staff available&rdquo;, School staff will be monitoring email and Slack for questions.
 So these are good times to work on School-related activities&nbsp;&mdash;
 such as exercises or applying things to your own work.